keifufu/cute-borders/README.md

 # TODO

 - square window option
-- draw thick border with direct2d
+- draw thick borders with direct2d (could be used as a fallback for 1px borders on windows 10)